craftingcity/The-Known-World/Game Notes/Prenotes/'26/Prenotes July 03 26.md

 	- We crafted the Dawnblade-Shield for Niko
 	- We bought 100 gallons of Holy Water

-They are robbing the guy who sold the Jet Guns, his name was Trexian Glot the Artisan.
+They are robbing the guy who sold the Jet Guns, his name was Trexian Glot the Artisan, and they made it to Goldfield.

+We open the portal, Roan and the Mercs are all with us.
+And finally jump in.

+#### Fighting Devils in the Free Traitors Territory

+Chadius, Commander of the Eighth Legion of Free Traitors

+5 - Chadius (28)
+1 -

 We leave our heroes on the date of ...
 AF, as they ...